kfeder/naltrexone_reanalysis/supplement.md

-1. In the red region, stratifying on the unobserved confounder, naltrexone is preferred over buprenorphine, but the result is not statistically significant. consistent with the author's results.
+1. In the red region, stratifying on the unobserved confounder, naltrexone is preferred over buprenorphine, but the result is not statistically significant.
+This is consistent with the author's results.
 2. In the green region, the odds ratio "flips," and bupprenorphine is preferred over naltrexone, but the result is not statistically significant.